mocy254/project/replit.md

 ### Backend

 The backend is built with Express.js and Node.js (ESM modules) in TypeScript.
-It provides RESTful APIs for operations like file uploads (up to 100MB), flashcard generation, and progress tracking.
-File uploads are handled with Multer and validated for various document types.
+It provides RESTful APIs for operations like file uploads (up to 100MB), flashcard generation, and progress tracking. **All flashcard generation endpoints are protected by Supabase Auth middleware (`isAuthenticated`), ensuring only authenticated users can generate flashcards and user IDs are securely extracted from the session.** File uploads are handled with Multer and validated for various document types.
 Content processing involves text extraction from PDFs, DOCX, TXT, and PPT using `pdf-parse` and `mammoth`, and YouTube transcript extraction via `youtubei.js` with intelligent Whisper AI fallback for videos without captions.
 Token counting for AI is precisely managed using Tiktoken.
 A key feature is intelligent, topic-aware chunking for large documents, ensuring semantic continuity and context for AI generation, including 200-token overlaps between chunks.
 Generated flashcards and associated metadata are stored in a PostgreSQL database.

 ### Database Schema